dsc-courses/dsc80-2023-wi/project3.md

 ---

 ## Food 🍽️
 This dataset has food recipes information from [food.com](food.com).
-It was originally scrapped and used by the authors to [this](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) recommender system paper.
+It was originally scraped and used by the authors of [this](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) recommender systems paper.
-- Note: You may find that the dataset used in that report comes from a different source then what we provided here.
-This is because the whole dataset is quite large so we have given you a subset of the data to work with.
+- Note: You may find that the dataset used in that report comes from a different source than we've provided you with here.
+That's because the whole dataset is quite large; we have given you a subset of the data to work with.

 ### Getting the Data
 {:.no_toc}

 The data is downloadable [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view?usp=sharing).
-You need to download two datasets (`RAW_recipes.csv` and `RAW_interactions.csv`).
+You need to download two datasets – `RAW_recipes.csv` and `RAW_interactions.csv`.

+The first dataset contains TODO.
+THe second dataset contains TODO.

 After downloading the datasets, please follow these steps to generate an average ratings column and combine the two datasets prior to performing your analysis:
 1. Left merge the recipe and the interaction datasets together.
 2. In the merged dataset, fill all 0 ratings as `np.nan` because the minimum possible rating is 1, and those 0's were caused by people who forgot to give a rating when they left a comment.
 3. Find the average rating per recipe and merge this information into the original recipe dataset.

 A data dictionary is available at this [page](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=RAW_recipes.csv).